Skip to main content

 1. Transaction Recognized After Inquiry

-• Order confirmation details
+• Order confirmation details, and the shipping information.

 2. Proper Merchant Descriptor

-When descriptor clearly identifies business:
+The descriptor clearly identifies the business:

-• DBA name matches advertising
+• The DBA name matches the advertising.

 3. Compelling Evidence